cbelth/ATP-morphology/README.md

 'e+'
 ```

-Moreover, since it has seen the exception 'd' during training, it can still correctly produce it's odd suffixes too:
+Moreover, since it has seen the exception 'd' during training, it can still correctly produce its odd suffixes too:
 ```python
 >> atp.inflect('d', ('Noun',))
 'd*'